terminalcloud/apps/docs/gerrit.md

 ## Usage

-- Spin-up your container based on this snapshot and click over "Check your installation here".
+- Spin-up your container based on this snapshot and click to "Check your installation here".
 - Login with your OpenID user [Yahoo OpenID is recommended]
 - The first user to login Gerrit will be the Gerrit Admin by default.
 You will prompted to change your settings and set your keys.